IndigoUnited/js-promtie/README.md

-# node-promise-utils
+# node-promtie

  > Small utilities to be used with native promises.

-Unlike `Bluebird` or `Q`, promise-utils aims to be used with native promises.
+Unlike `Bluebird` or `Q`, promtie aims to be used with native promises.
 It it very easy to start a chain of operations or to intersect a set of operations with an each or map iteration.

 You can also use each util separately without requiring the whole library.